CelliesProjects/aquacontrol32/README.md

 Aquacontrol32 can control 5 led strips to create more natural sunrises and sunsets in your aquarium.

+Other than the led dimming hardware, no additional hardware is needed.

-Aquacontrol32 is developed and tested on hardware based on a [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32).
+Aquacontrol32 is developed for and tested on [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32) MCUs.

+The minimum hardware would be a ESP32 board with at least 5 free output pins connected via 100R gate resistors to 5 NPN mosfets.

 With some modifications and provided there are enough pins broken out, Aquacontrol32 should run on basically any ESP32 based board.
 The built-in web interface already gives access to most functions.
 The goal is v2.0 as a single binary with all functions accessible via the web interface.

-The minimum hardware would be a ESP32 board with at least 5 free output pins connected via 100R gate resistors to 5 NPN mosfets.

 You can connect a 128x64 I2C OLED and/or a ILI9341 SPI tft display to have some feedback on the display(s).
 The ILI9341 displays usually come with a XPT2046 touch controller which is supported (and assumed).

 Another feature is support for 3 Dallas DS18B20 temperature sensors, with temperature logging to FATFS and a 30 day temperature history.

+### Index
 - [Video](#aquacontrol32-dimming-down-youtube-video)
 - [Features](#features)
 - [Libraries](#used-libraries)